Please enable the breadcrumb option to use this shortcode!

 AIHA is collaborating with the International Training and Education Center for Health (I-TECH) and the University of Washington (UW) to implement a 9-month project to strengthen the leadership and management skills of Zambian laboratory staff in management positions as a way to empower them to make meaningful improvements to their laboratory’s operations.

-AIHA is part of the USAID-supported Zambia Rising Project led by Save the Children.
-Zambia Rising works in close coordination with two other USAID projects (Data Rising and Community Rising); all three are designed to strengthen local systems and capacity to improve the quality of life for orphans and vulnerable children (OVC) living in Zambia.
+AIHA was part of the USAID-supported Zambia Rising Project led by Save the Children.
+Zambia Rising worked in coordination with two other USAID projects (Data Rising and Community Rising); all three were designed to strengthen local systems and capacity to improve the quality of life for orphans and vulnerable children (OVC) living in Zambia.

-Currently, lack of full access to healthcare services, proper nutrition, and education paired with high unemployment rates continue to threaten Zambia’s stability, putting far too many children at risk.
-Already, UNAIDS estimates that there are 95,000 children in Zambia who are living with HIV.
+Lack of full access to health services, proper nutrition, and education, paired with high unemployment rates have threatened Zambia’s stability, putting far too many children at risk.
+UNAIDS estimated that there are 95,000 children in Zambia who are living with HIV.

-We are also working with SWAZ and the University of Zambia on educational requirements, continuing education, and other matters related to professional standards and accreditation.
-Collectively, these efforts support SWAZ’s goal to build membership, advocate for the social work profession, and become a self-sufficient, self-sustaining association.
+AIHA supported the institutionalization of the social work profession in Zambia by strengthening the Social Workers Association of Zambia (SWAZ).
+We worked closely with SWAZ staff to determine requirements for establishing a national office, engaging a Board of Directors, setting up a schedule of regular meetings, and other organizational capacity development activities.
+We also worked with SWAZ and the University of Zambia on educational requirements, continuing education, and other matters related to professional standards and accreditation.
+Collectively, these efforts supported SWAZ’s goal to build membership, advocate for the social work profession, and become a self-sufficient, self-sustaining association.